jordanpotti/OffensiveCloudDistribution/README.md

 7. `terraform apply` ; You will need to enter a couple values here such as how many instances, the host name, the IP you want to SSH into the instances with and a line delimeted list of IP's to scan.
 8. The results will give you the IP, as well as the Private SSH key.
 Copy this key into a `.pem` file to SSH into the servers.
 9. The results of the scan (Or custom action specified by you) will end up in a randomly named S3 Bucket.
 Download the files placed ther from the scan before you run `terraform destroy` since this will destroy your S3 bucket as well.

+### Troubleshooting
+To verify a scan kicked off, or troubleshoot an action, SSH into one of your servers and run `tail -f /var/log/cloud-init-output.log`, that will also let you track the progress of your scans.